fgauna12/fgauna12.github.io/_posts/2020-09-17-aks-cost-savings-stopping-dev-test-aks-clusters-during-off-hours.md

 You can do this in many ways, including the Azure CLI.
 In this post, I'll guide you through running an Azure CLI script to stop the vmss of an AKS cluster for dev/test purposes.
 We'll use Azure DevOps pipelines for the scheduling portion since Azure Automation Accounts do not support Azure CLI.

 Based on rough calculations, this approach could save you roughly <mark>46% on a typical 3 node cluster.</mark>

 <!--more-->

 ## Beware

-:warning: Looks like the AKS team is working on a more elegant solution through the Azure CLI.
+The AKS team is working on a [more elegant solution](https://github.com/Azure/AKS/issues/52) through the Azure CLI.
 So parts of this post will become irrelevant in the future.

 Also, only use this for <mark>dev/test purposes</mark> please.